-From experience, it is very common to go on a trip that is to heavy with clothes that you will never wear.
-Travel light, one piece of carry-on luggage is sufficient (maximum height 55 centimeters, width 35 centimeters and thickness 25 centimeters).
+From experience, it is very common to go on a trip that is too heavy with clothes that you will never wear.
+Travel light, one piece of carry-on luggage is sufficient (maximum height 55 centimeters, width 35 centimeters, and thickness 25 centimeters).
 In Thailand, people mostly wear T-shirts and shorts.
 A pair of Jeans, one pant and two long-sleeved shirts (both for visiting temples) and short-sleeved shirts do the trick.
-If you, you use public transport (BTS, MRT) no problem and embarrassment to get around.
+If, you use public transport (BTS, MRT) no problem and embarrassment to get around.
 Not only will your luggage not be lost by the airline, which can happen, but it will also save you from waiting at the carousel after a long flight.

 Copy of your Documents